kgumpula2/sentence-transformers/README.md

 Experiments regarding embedding-quantization and joint embedding-dimensionality reduction experiments can be found in `bao/`.

-Model Quantization experiments can be found at examples/training/ms_marco/eval_msmarco.py (toggle custom quantization parameters that were implemented).
-SmoothQuant conversion is implemented at examples/training/ms_marco/smoothquant_conversion.py
+Model Quantization experiments can be found at 'examples/training/ms_marco/eval_msmarco.py' (toggle custom quantization parameters that were implemented).
+SmoothQuant conversion is implemented at 'examples/training/ms_marco/smoothquant_conversion.py' (custom file)

 ## Dependencies